Learning and Development

 Let’s look at the other employee coaching principles.

-Performance coaching is based on the science of human motivation and behaviour.
-This science tells us that people are motivated by various factors, including the need for achievement, affiliation, power and autonomy.
-For a performance coaching program to be effective, it must consider these fundamental drives.
+Performance coaching is based on the science of human motivation and behavior.
+This science tells us that people are motivated by various factors, including the need for achievement, affiliation, power, and autonomy.
+For an employee coaching program to be effective, it must consider these fundamental drives.

-Numerous coaching consulting firms and even tech companies (BetterUp and Hintsa) claim to improve your organization's performance.
-They all have methods, models and science behind them.
+Numerous coaching consulting firms and even tech companies claim to improve your organization's performance.
+They all have methods, models, and science behind them.

 • Peer coaching model